danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

   "{PARTITION_KEY_2}",
 ]
 ```
-Future, we will have all CRUD operations.
-This enable clients who do not have partition mapping.
+In the future, we may support all CRUD operations to enable clients to store basic metadata and perform management operations.

 ## Extended Query Tags
 These endpoints will remain unchanged; any extended query tag operation will be performed at the root path and will affect all partitions.

 # Metrics
-Add PartitionId as a dimension to current metrics.
-Whenever STOW, WADO, QIDO and DELETE operation are requested with partitionId, we should emit a metric so that we can know usage of this feature.
+We will capture telemetry about feature enablement in the future.
+Our initial implementation will be manually enabled, so we understand feature usage.

 # Design